DeltaCircuit/react-media-recorder/README.md

 #### onStop

 A `function` that would get invoked when the MediaRecorder stops.
-It'll provide the blob url as its param.
+It'll provide the blob and the blob url as its params.

-type: `function(blobUrl: string)`
+type: `function(blobUrl: string, blob: Blob)`
 default: `() => null`

 #### render